Quantum Measurement and the Aharonov-Bohm Effect with Superposed Magnetic Fluxes: Experimental Predictions

 Figure \ref{fig:ABFigure4} shows how different $\theta$ values shift a pattern produced by a positive flux into one produced by a negative flux.

-The question of how one could obtain a superposed flux for such an experiment is somewhat more involved, but there is cause for optimism. van der Wal {\em et al.} \cite{vdW5} and Friedman {\em et al.} \cite{Friedman} have demonstrated quantum superposition of macroscopic persistent-current states in superconducting rings, which would produce superpositions of magnetic fluxes through the holes in the rings.
-Symmetric and antisymmetric superpositions of classical states with persistent current of 0.5 microamperes corresponding to the center-of-mass motion of millions of Cooper pairs have been achieved, so it is certainly not inconceivable that an experimental test of the predictions made here could be achieved.
-We hope to return to this issue in a future paper \cite{BSinprep}.
+The question of how one could obtain a superposed flux for such an experiment is somewhat more involved, but there is cause for optimism. van der Wal {\em et al.} \cite{vanderWal2000} and Friedman {\em et al.} \cite{Friedman} have demonstrated quantum superposition of macroscopic persistent-current states in superconducting rings, which would produce superpositions of magnetic fluxes through the holes in the rings.

+Symmetric and antisymmetric superpositions of classical states with persistent current of 0.5 mA corresponding to the center-of-mass motion of millions of Cooper pairs have been achieved, so it is certainly not inconceivable that an experimental test of the predictions made here could be achieved.
+We hope to return to this issue in a future paper.